jdittrich/userNeedResearchBook/text/allURBook.md

 ### Invent by principles

-Maybe you know Brat Victors talk on »Inventing on Principle«.
-He shows how he used the principle (you could as well say »motto« or »guideline«) »Creators need an immediate connection to what they're creating« to design software that allows to program or create animations – without intermediate steps like choosing numerical values for parameters and imagining how the result will be and then executing it to see how it actually plays out.
+Maybe you know Brat Victors [talk on »Inventing on Principle«](http://vimeo.com/36579366).
+He shows how he used the principle (you could as well say »motto« or »guideline«) *»Creators need an immediate connection to what they're creating«* to design software that allows to program or create animations – without intermediate steps like choosing numerical values for parameters and *imagining* how the result will be and hereafter executing it to see how it actually plays out.

 By analyzing our data we can create such principles for our own